Yashashwee/nvbit_tools/README.md

-# NVBit (NVidia Binary Instrumentation Tool) For GPU Tejas
+# NVBit (NVidia Binary Instrumentation Tool) For GPUTejas

 This repo is a fork of the original NVBit code provided by Nvidia: